-Northern lights Kvaløya tonight
+Northern lights in Kvaløya tonight

 Kp 1 is at the threshold for Kvaløya.
 Aurora may be visible from a dark site if cloud cover permits.